dev-power-up/launcher/docs/README.md

 - Create shortcuts/alias and launch from the UI
 - Support for Windows, macOS, and Linux

 > Haven't initialized your system yet?
-Check out the [QuickCenter Initialize](https://quickcenter.github.io/initialize/) guide.
+Check out the [Dev Power-Up!
+Initialize](https://dev-power-up.github.io/initialize/) guide.